apache/iceberg/docs/docs/aws.md

 ```

 ### DynamoDB Catalog
-**Deprecated:** As of version 1.5.0, the DynamoDB Catalog is planned for deprecation in 2.0.0.
+**Deprecated:** As of version 1.5.0, the DynamoDB Catalog is planned for deprecation in version 2.0.0.

 Iceberg supports using a [DynamoDB](https://aws.amazon.com/dynamodb) table to record and manage database and table information.